 If your area is moving towards coordinated interventions for people with multiple needs, has started to build a cross-sector partnership and is able to pool money to self-fund an intervention, then we encourage you to apply for support from the MEAM coalition.

-Please contact Local Networks Manager, Tassie Weaver, on 07507055509 if you would like to discuss any of the above.
+The expression of interest process has now closed, and we will be contacting areas shortly.
+Please contact Local Networks Manager, Tassie Weaver, on 07507055509 if you have any questions about the process.